ktolstikhin/vpntorrent/README.md

 # OpenVPN: A server and a torrent client

-This repo contains Docker Compose file which could be used to deploy an OpenVPN server on a remote machine and to run a transmission torrent client on a localhost.
+This repo contains Docker Compose files which could be used to deploy an OpenVPN server on a remote machine and also to run a transmission torrent client on a localhost.